go-rod/wayang/README.md

 This is most useful when writing tests for a website, where you can log information and behaviour using `if` statements.

 When working with actions, it is important to know what values are used to complete the action.
-When working with the `navigate` action, wayang needs to know what is the location of the link you want to navigate to.
+When working with the `navigate` action, Wayang needs to know what is the location of the link you want to navigate to.
-It is *required* to provide a `link` key so that wayang can navigate you to the page you want to go to.
+It is *required* to provide a `link` key so that Wayang can navigate you to the page you want to go to.
 ```json
 {
   "action": "navigate",